Mental health and wellbeing in schools

-Good mental health in schools is instrumental in fostering pupils' healthy development, ensuring regular attendance in school, fostering engagement in learning, and unlocking their full potential.
+Good mental health in schools is crucial for fostering pupils' healthy development and ensuring regular attendance.
+It also promotes engagement in learning and helps unlock their full potential.

-Below, we explore why it's crucial to prioritise children's mental health and how it can influence their success both inside and outside the classroom.
+Below, we explore why focusing on children's mental health at school is important.
+And, how it can influence their success both inside and outside the classroom.

 The importance of prioritising wellbeing